shikhirsingh/ExtJS-AppCamp-Govt/Instructions/06-Routes/README.md

 ## Step 2: Setup Routes

 * In SenchaTraining/app/Application.js, uncomment the "requires" and store properties
-* Remove any duplicate requires if they are present.
+* Remove any duplicate "requires" property if it is present.
 You should have only one requires array.
 * Uncomment all comments from app/view/main/MainViewController.js
 * Change the function onMenuViewSelection in the MainViewController.js to add new parameters: tree and node
 ```
 	onMenuViewSelectionChange: function (tree, node) {
 ```

+## Step 3: JSON files

+* Create the following directory structure appcamp/resources/app/view/data/ and place the contents of [this file](menu.json) into it.

 * Visit [http://localhost:1841](http://localhost:1841/appcamp/)